mandiant/flare-fakenet-ng/docs/testing.md

 # FakeNet-NG Test Plan
-If you just want to know how to test FakeNet-NG, see:
+If you just want to know how to test FakeNet-NG, see the following sections:
 * Dev and Test Setup
 * Using `test.py`
 * Detailed Test Plan.